 No matter if your pup is traveling in-cabin, cargo, or as a service dog, here are some further considerations.

 Airlines can require a health certificate or certificate of veterinary inspection (CVI) from your vet.
-Some airlines require a health certificate within 14 days of travel, while others require the certificate to be obtained within 10 days of travel.
+Some airlines require a health certificate within 14 days of travel, while others require the certificate to be obtained within ten days.
 Regardless, it is best to contact the airline to see if you need any other paperwork completed in addition to the CVI.

 Certain breeds of dogs with short-snouts are not allowed to fly on planes (not including service dogs) because of respiratory issues that may make it difficult for them to breathe.
 These breeds include bulldog, Boston Terriers, all kinds of Pugs, Boxer dogs, Shih-Tzus, Mastiffs, American Bully, Pit Bulls, American Staffordshire Terrier, and Pekingese.